leo-paz/elevator-scheduler-system/README.md

 - This is the FloorButtonRequest class which has setter and getter methods for the elevator  system as well as the up and down buttons pertaining to the floors.

 ProgramManager.java
 - This is the main method of the project.
 That create all the instance required for the Elevator system to function.
+Since threads were used for implemetation, the call to the elevator are random.

 Direction.java
 - This is the direction class that represents the direction of elevator traveling.
 It is a enum, hence the UP and DOWN values are constant.